Short Bio

 Ioannis Dasoulas

-Python project using 9 house characteristics such as location, area population and number of rooms
+Python project using 9 house characteristics such as location, area population and

 to predict the value of houses.
 The prediction is accomplished using: a)

-Least Mean Squares Linear Regression, b) Ordinary Least Squares Regression and c) Neural Network.
+Least Mean Squares Linear Regression, b) Ordinary Least Squares Regression and c) Neural

 Human-Computer interaction project